Edward Bulwer-Lytton

 Bulwer-Lytton's works were well known in his time.
-He coined famous phrases like "pursuit of the almighty dollar", "the pen is mightier than the sword", "dweller on the threshold", "the great unwashed", and the opening phrase "It was a dark and stormy night."
-The sardonic Bulwer-Lytton Fiction Contest, held annually since 1982, claims to seek the "opening sentence of the worst of all possible novels".
+He coined famous phrases like "pursuit of the almighty dollar", "the pen is mightier than the sword", "dweller on the threshold", "the great unwashed", and the opening phrase (incipit) "It was a dark and stormy night."
+The sardonic Bulwer-Lytton Fiction Contest, held annually from 1982 to 2024, claims to seek the "opening sentence of the worst of all possible novels".

 Life

-Bulwer was born on 25 May 1803 to General William Earle Bulwer of Heydon Hall and Wood Dalling, Norfolk and Elizabeth Barbara Lytton, daughter of Richard Warburton Lytton of Knebworth House, Hertfordshire.
-He had two older brothers, William Earle Lytton Bulwer (1799–1877) and Henry (1801–1872), later Lord Dalling and Bulwer.
+Bulwer was born on 25 May 1803 to General William Earle Bulwer of Heydon Hall and Wood Dalling, Norfolk, and Elizabeth Barbara Lytton, daughter of Richard Warburton Lytton of Knebworth House, Hertfordshire.
+He had two older brothers, William Earle Lytton Bulwer (1799–1877) and Henry (1801–1872; later Baron Dalling and Bulwer).

 His father died and his mother moved to London when he was four years old.
 When he was 15, a tutor named Wallington, who tutored him at Ealing, encouraged him to publish an immature work: Ishmael and Other Poems.
 Around this time, Bulwer fell in love, but the woman's father induced her to marry another man.
 She died about the time that Bulwer went to Cambridge and he stated that her loss affected all his subsequent life.

 In 1822 Bulwer-Lytton entered Trinity College, Cambridge, where he met John Auldjo, but soon moved to Trinity Hall.
 In 1825 he won the Chancellor's Gold Medal for English verse.
 In the following year he took his BA degree and printed for private circulation a small volume of poems, Weeds and Wild Flowers.
 He purchased an army commission in 1826, but sold it in 1829 without serving.

 In August 1827, he married Rosina Doyle Wheeler (1802–1882), a noted Irish beauty, but against the wishes of his mother, who withdrew his allowance, forcing him to work for a living.
 They had two children, Emily Elizabeth Bulwer-Lytton (1828–1848), and (Edward) Robert Lytton Bulwer-Lytton, 1st Earl of Lytton (1831–1891) who became Governor-General and Viceroy of British India (1876–1880).
 His writing and political work strained their marriage and his infidelity embittered Rosina.

 In 1833, they separated acrimoniously and in 1836 the separation became legal.
-Three years later, Rosina published Cheveley, or the Man of Honour (1839), a near-libellous fiction satirising her husband's alleged hypocrisy.
+Three years later, Rosina published Cheveley, or the Man of Honour (1839), satirising her husband's hypocrisy.

 In June 1858, when her husband was standing as parliamentary candidate for Hertfordshire, she denounced him at the hustings.
 He retaliated by threatening her publishers, withholding her allowance and denying her access to their children.
 Finally he had her committed to a mental asylum, but she was released a few weeks later after a public outcry.
 This she chronicled in a memoir, A Blighted Life (1880).
 She continued attacking her husband's character for several years.

 The death of Bulwer's mother in 1843 meant his "exhaustion of toil and study had been completed by great anxiety and grief," and by "about the January of 1844, I was thoroughly shattered."